cms-analysis/flashgg/README.md

 - **processId / processType**: Set to "`Data`" when running on data.
 - **doHHWWggTagCutFlow**: Categorize all events that pass pre-selection into HHWWgg categories.
 Without this flag, events that do not pass all analysis selections are cut.
 - **saveHHWWggFinalStateVars**: Save many final state variables such as kinematics for leptons and jets before and after analysis level selections.
 Variables are defined in [Systematics/python/HHWWggCustomize.py](https://github.com/atishelmanch/flashgg/blob/a7da39035c95cfe3f94b8aa6a428c5811e7dbc59/Systematics/python/HHWWggCustomize.py)
+- **HHWWggAnalysisChannel**: The HHWWgg channel analysis to run.
+This determines the possible categories events can fall into.
+Options are SL (Semi-Leptonic), FL (Fully-Leptonic) and FH (Fully-Hadronic).
+By default, if no value is specified, SL is used.
+NOTE that the untagged category will OVERLAP if combined with other analysis channels.

 With the options specified in the example, if this works properly, you should get an output file named: `output_numEvent500.root` containing a tree for each `HHWWggTag`.